Taffiigraphy/alx-low_level_programming/README.md

-README.md This file consists of all scripts for this task
+This folder contains all files for this task